w3c/encrypted-media/security-privacy-questionnaire.md

 ## 2.5 Does data exposed by your specification carry related but distinct information that may not be obvious to users?

-**Handling hardware context reset:** The `hardware-context-reset` reason aggregates multiple internal causes (such as sleep/resume and display configuration changes).
-The spec deliberately collapses these so that the specific cause is not exposed.
+**Handling hardware context reset:** The `hardware-context-reset` reason aggregates multiple internal causes (such as sleep/resume and display configuration changes), but since these can only be triggered by user actions and not by the page, the `hardware-context-reset` reason is not a useful fingerprinting vector.

 **Querying encryption scheme support:** Supported encryption schemes correlate with the underlying CDM, but that information is already implied by the chosen `keySystem` string.
 No novel fingerprinting surface is added.